CKKOK/Trello-like/README.md

 - Drag and drop a card from one column to another via its drag handle
 - Export and download your data for offline storage
 - Documentation according to JSDocs standards
-- Runs best on Chrome/Safari/Edge via polyfills.
+- Runs best on Chrome.
+Safari and Edge are supported via polyfills.
+Other browsers tested on: iOS Safari, Android Chrome, and Samsung Internet.

 ## Known issues
 - Touch support is not complete although the view responds to different window sizes.
 In particular, dragging a card via touch will not work well, if at all.